You can configure a vRealize Log Insight server to forward incoming events to a syslog or Ingestion API target.

 The IP address or fully qualified domain name.Caution:

 A forwarding loop is a configuration in which a vRealize Log Insight cluster forwards events to itself, or to another cluster, which then forwards the events back to the original cluster.
-Such a loop may create an indefinite number of copies of each forwarded event.
+Such a loop might create an indefinite number of copies of each forwarded event.
 The vRealize Log Insight Web interface does not permit you to configure an event to be forwarded to itself.
 But vRealize Log Insight is not able to prevent an indirect forwarding loop, such as vRealize Log Insight cluster A forwarding to cluster B, and B forwarding the same events back to A. When creating forwarding destinations, take care not to create indirect forwarding loops.

 Ingestion API or syslog.
 The default value is Ingestion API (CFAPI).

 When events are forwarded using the Ingestion API, the event's original source is preserved in the source field.
-When events are forwarded using syslog, the event's original source is lost and the receiver may record the message's source as the vRealize Log Insight forwarder's IP address or hostname.Note:
+When events are forwarded using syslog, the event's original source is lost and the receiver can record the message's source as the vRealize Log Insight forwarder's IP address or hostname.Note:

 For the ingestion API, the source is the initial sender's (the event originator) IP address.